pozapas/Crowd-Analyzer/README.md

 ## Features

-- Object detection using YOLO
+- Object detection using YOLOxx
 - Kalman filter-based tracking
 - Advanced pedestrian and vehicle tracking with trajectory analysis (NEW)
 - Zone-based movement analysis for intersections and crosswalks (NEW)